nikbrunner/repo-runner/README.md

-# tmux-repo-runner
+# repo-runner

-Repo-Runner is a CLI tool for managing Git repositories in combination with TMUX.
+`repo-runner` is a CLI tool for managing Git repositories in combination with TMUX.

 ## Installation